Joey451-OG/YT-Download/README.md

 ```
 You will need to sign-out/sign-in for these changes to take into effect.

-Now navigate back into the directory where YT-Download is installed and move the following files to the new `/bin` file.
+Now navigate back into the directory where YT-Download is installed and move the following files to the new `/bin` directory.
 ```
 $ mv YT-Download.py ~/bin/
 $ mv main.py ~/bin/